DiMorten/deforestation_uncertainty/README.md

 4. Run all

 -------------
-## Run in batch (Multiple executions)
-This script allows training for single run, MCD and ensemble methods.
-It also allows inference for single run and MCD methods.
-For inference on ensemble method go to the next section.

-In the paper, multiple training and inference runs are applied for each uncertainty method (10 repetitions).
-To run those repetitions, use `train_grid_execution.ipynb`

-1. Set the data in the folder structure from section _Folder structure_
-2. Open the `train_grid_execution.ipynb` notebook
-3. Configure the training run using the _config_ dictionary.
-    - `training`: If True, training is done.
-Default: False
-    - `inferring`: If True, inference is done.
-Default: True
-    - `site`: Dataset site.
-Options are presented next.
-Default: "PA"
-        - "MT" (Mato Grosso)
-        - "PA" (Para)
-    - `training_date`: Training with current or earlier pair of dates.
-Options: "current", "earlier".
-Default: "earlier"
-    - `mode`: Uncertainty mode.
-Options are presented next.
-Default: 'mcd' (Monte Carlo Dropout)
-        - mcd: Monte Carlo Dropout
-        - single_run: Entropy from a single inference run
-        - ensemble: Ensemble (Only training.
-For inference, use train_ensemble.ipynb)
-   - inference_times: Number of inference times for the ensemble
-   - uncertainty_method: Select uncertainty metric.
-Options: "pred_entropy": Predictive entropy, "pred_var": Predictive variance, "MI": Mutual Information, "KL": Kullback-Leibler Divergence.
-Default: "pred_entropy"

 ### Analyzing log results

 The batch running script `train_grid_execution.ipynb` produces a log with metrics for each experiment repetition.
 Log is located in `output/log/log_{method}.pkl`.
 To observe its resulting metrics, use `log_analyze.ipynb`.
 Specify the log to analyze in the `filenames` variable as: `filenames = ['log_{method}.pkl]`.
 Results will be saved to CSV in `output/log/results.csv`.